House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What car fuel pollutes the environment the most?

 Burning diesel fuel in a car produces significantly more pollution than burning gasoline.
-And while burning gasoline in a car also produces particulate matter, it’s not as bad as diesel.
+While burning gasoline in a car also produces particulate matter, it’s not as bad as diesel.

 Still, how one drives impacts how much pollution a car produces.
 When you accelerate hard and drive fast, your engine must work harder.
 So, it increases the number of toxic emissions in the exhaust fumes.

 You may have heard about sports cars that have “smoked” their engines because their owners have driven them too hard from day one.
-The same thing may happen with regular cars if you don’t maintain your engine.
+If you don’t maintain your engine, the same thing may happen with regular cars.
 So, be careful!

 (EIA)